Best Basement Workout Room Flooring Options

 2. StayLock Bump Top Workout Room FlooringAchieve the durability of rubber and the cushion of foam with StayLock Bump Top basement gym flooring.
 Tiles are tough enough to withstand and support heavy weights and exercise equipment.
 At the same time, tiles provide superior cushion and bounce support for intense aerobic activities.
 Further, StayLock Bump Top tiles fight off moisture problems because they are raised and completely waterproof.

-This product is made from 100 percent recycled PVC plastic and may contribute to LEED building points.
+This workout room flooring product is made from 100 percent recycled PVC plastic and may contribute to LEED building points.
 The typical lifespan of these tiles is 20 years.
 Even over all that time, the tiles will stay tight-fitting and will not shift or separate whether installed over concrete or carpet.
 These tiles are resistant to acids and oils and are easy to clean.
 All maintenance calls for is a damp mop with a general household cleaner (avoid bleach).

 Plyo Rolls are made of lower-density rubber, which provides more cushion and shock absorption than other rubber options.
-This rubber flooring for basements comes in 1/2 and 3/8 inch thicknesses and standard rolls are 4 x 10 feet.
+This rubber workout room flooring for basements comes in 1/2 and 3/8 inch thicknesses and standard rolls are 4 x 10 feet.
 Lay rolls side by side for wider flooring, or cut rolls down with a sharp utility knife to fit smaller spaces.
 Plyometric rubber basement flooring can be laid without the use of any adhesives.
 For home basements, this comes in handy if ever a need arises to dry out the subfloor.
 If mopping with product, make sure to always use a pH neutral cleaner with rubber flooring.
 Otherwise rubber basement flooring can just be vacuumed.

 4. ErgoMatta CushionTred Workout Room flooring (Solid)ErgoMatta CushionTred is industrial-strength anti-fatigue flooring that comes with a 5-year warranty.
 These basement gym flooring tiles are made from 100 percent recycled rubber and flexible PVC plastic.
 Therefore, the flooring is both tough and supportive, cushioned and stable, durable and ergonomic.
 Tiles have a diamond-tread surface to minimize the danger of slips and falls.
 They also have sound-dampening qualities, which is a plus for any type of exercise.